GCBallesteros/dotfiles/README.md

    one is specific to my location.
    Immediately followed by: `yay -Syyu`
 3. (Monthly) Update EOS mirrors: `eos-rankmirrors --verbose` again always followed immediately by `yay -Syyu`
-4. Cleanup the [jouranl](https://wiki.archlinux.org/title/Systemd/Journal) logs.
+4. Cleanup the [journal](https://wiki.archlinux.org/title/Systemd/Journal) logs.
 You can have `journalctl --rotate --vacuum-time=4weeks` on cronjob

-# ToDo
-- Improved keyhints menu
-- Open a default Thunderbird
-- Click on date and open thunderbird calendar